 Tank Tops

-A few comfortable tank tops and shirts are always in my bag and they’re perfect for Central America.
-I typically pack solid colors so that they can with everything.
-They’re super functional clothes that can be worn under a blouse or alone with a pair of jeans or capris.
+A few comfortable tank tops and shirts are always in my bag, and they’re perfect for Central America.
+I typically pack solid colors so that they can go with everything.
+They’re super functional clothes that can be worn under a blouse or alone with jeans or capris.

 Blouse

 I always love to have a loose blouse for those warm Central American days.
-It’s comfortable and stylish you can’t go wrong with this look when in tropical destinations.
+It’s comfortable and stylish, and you can’t go wrong with this look in tropical destinations.

 Romper/Playsuit

 Rompers are probably one of my favorite travel outfits because they’re stylish, comfortable, practical, and keep me cool in the summer.
-You really can’t go wrong here and I’d suggest throwing at least one or two rompers in your suitcase for Greece.
+You can’t go wrong here, and I’d suggest throwing at least one or two rompers in your suitcase.

 Shorts

-You aren’t going to need pants too much so make sure to pack a few pairs of cute shorts.
-I like a loose cute with a cute print or light color.
+You won’t need pants much, so make sure to pack a few pairs of cute shorts.
+I like loose shorts with a pretty print or light color.

 Yoga Pants